 }

-// Corresponds to three-column scene
+// Corresponding to a three-column scenario:

 NavigationView {